ktafakkori/feloopy/README.md

 ## Features

-FelooPy supports the following _mathematical structure-based_ classification of optimization problems:
+FelooPy supports the following _mathematical structure-based_ classification of numerical and combinatorial optimization problems:

 <details>
 <summary>Display as a list</summary>